askrella/whatsapp-chatgpt/README.md

 This will take you to your own chat window.

 After gaining access to your own chat, you can send a message to yourself and the bot will respond.

+## Voice transcription & TTS

+The features voice transcription and TTS are using our Speech API.
+Be aware that your messages are sent to our servers and are processed there.
+We don't store any data or use it for any other purpose than to provide the service.

+### Voice transcription
+This bot can also understand voice messages.

+To enable this feature, set `TRANSCRIPTION_ENABLED` to `true` in the `.env` file.

+### TTS (Text-To-Speech)
+This bot can also answer using voice messages.

+To enable this feature, set `TTS_ENABLED` to `true` in the `.env` file.

 ## Disclaimer